 The fleet of compression units that we own and use to provide compression services consists of specially engineered compression units that utilize standardized components, principally engines manufactured by Caterpillar, Inc. and compressor frames and cylinders manufactured by Ariel Corporation.
 Our units can be rapidly and cost effectively modified for specific customer applications.
-Approximately 94% of our fleet horsepower at December 31, 2011 was purchased new and the average age of our compression units is less than five years.
+Approximately 94% of our total available horsepower at June 30, 2011 was purchased new and the average age of our compression units is five years.
 Our modern, standardized compressor fleet mainly consists of the Caterpillar 3508, 3512 and 3516 engine classes, which range from 630 to 1,340 horsepower per unit, and we are expanding our fleet to include the Caterpillar 3606 and 3608 engine class, which range from 1,775 to 2,352 horsepower per unit.
-These larger units, defined as 500 horsepower per unit or greater, represented approximately 84% of our fleet (including compression units on order) as of December 31, 2011.
+These larger units, defined as 500 horsepower per unit or greater, represented approximately 80% of our total fleet as of June 30, 2011.
 We believe the young age and overall composition of our compressor fleet results in fewer mechanical failures, lower fuel usage (a direct cost savings for our customers), and reduced environmental emissions.

-The following table provides a summary of our compression units by horsepower as of December 31, 2011 (including additional new compression unit horsepower on order for delivery between January 2012 and September 2012):
+The following table provides a summary of our compression units by horsepower as of June 30, 2011 (including additional new compression unit horsepower on order for delivery between July 2011 and January 2012):